cjnemes/Cash-Reserves-Mobile/ios/SETUP_XCODE.md

 - Select an iPhone simulator (e.g., iPhone 15)
 - Press Run (⌘R)

+App Icon
+- I included an App Icon asset set at `ios/CashReservesApp/Assets.xcassets/AppIcon.appiconset`.
+- To avoid the default placeholder, drop a 1024×1024 PNG named `AppIcon-1024.png` into that folder in Finder, then drag it into Xcode’s AppIcon grid.
+- Xcode (iOS 16+) accepts a single 1024×1024 image and will derive the rest.

 6) Import your existing JSON (optional)
 - Go to Settings tab → Import Plan JSON → pick your desktop reserve_manager.json